1515 Bennett Avenue

 Mission

-Rohan Woods School prepares children for success by providing a challenging, integrated Project Approach to learning that encompasses respect, responsibility, and leadership.
+Rohan Woods School prepares every child for success by providing a challenging, integrated Project Approach to learning that encompasses respect, responsibility, and leadership.

 Vision